thunderbird/webext-docs/messages.rst

 messages API
 ============

-The messages API first appeared in Thunderbird 66.
+The messages API allows to access and manage the user's messages.

 .. note::